-Below are the statewide data for ehrlichiosis.
+The graphs below show statewide data for ehrlichiosis.

-Ehrlichiosis Cases in Wisconsin
+Ehrlichiosis cases in Wisconsin

 E. muris eauclairensis is a newer species of Ehrlichia.
 It was discovered in Wisconsin and Minnesota in 2009.